Introduction and summary

 The federal government should use its convening power and existing conservation programs to direct more resources to improving watershed health.

-Fund watershed improvements through the National Resource Conservation Service
+Fund watershed improvements through the Natural Resource Conservation Service

 Use USDA conservation programs to support watershed-level solutions